Blue (Joni Mitchell album): Side one

-In 1979, Mitchell reflected, "The Blue album, there's hardly a dishonest note in the vocals.
+The Blue album, there's hardly a dishonest note in the vocals.
 At that period of my life, I had no personal defenses.
 I felt like a cellophane wrapper on a pack of cigarettes.
-I felt like I had absolutely no secrets from the world and I couldn't pretend in my life to be strong.
+I felt like I had absolutely no secrets from the world, and I couldn't pretend in my life to be strong.
 Or to be happy.
-But the advantage of it in the music was that there were no defenses there either."
+But the advantage of it in the music was that there were no defenses there either.